 Securing Your Compensation – Get Top Legal Representation

 Our team will work quickly to investigate your injury claim, collect evidence and establish the full and fair value of your claim.
-Photos, witness statements, video surveillance footage and maintenance records are all important pieces of evidence we will work to obtain before any possible alterations can be made.
+Photos, witness statements, video surveillance footage and maintenance records are all important pieces of evidence that our attorneys will work to obtain before any possible alterations can be made.

-Call our firm as soon as possible for protection, support and advocacy.
-We have offices in Denver and Englewood available at or by email.
+Call us as soon as possible for protection, support and advocacy.
+Contact our offices in Denver and Englewood by calling (303) 806-8886 or reaching out online.
 We are available 24/7 by phone and offer free consultations both over the phone and in person.

-All personal injury claims handled by our attorneys are taken on a contingency fee basis, which means we collect a fee only if we secure a settlement or verdict on your behalf.
-We also take on all costs of investigation and litigation as we guide you through the legal process.
+All personal injury claims handled by our attorneys are taken on a contingency fee basis, which means that we collect a fee only if they secure a settlement or verdict on your behalf.
+We also take on all costs of investigation and litigation as our team guides you through the legal process.